 New exhibits open for First Friday art walk

-The Ashland Gallery Association hosts art walks in downtown Ashland, the Railroad District and surrounding areas the first Friday of every month.
+The Ashland Gallery Association organizes art walks the First Friday of every month in downtown Ashland, the Railroad District and surrounding areas.

-On Friday, Sept.
-1, participating galleries and studios will be open until 8 p.m. to present new exhibits and host art receptions.
+On Friday, Feb.
+2, participating galleries and studios will be open until 8 p.m. to unveil new exhibits and host artists' receptions.
 Most artists will be on hand to discuss their work and techniques.
-Art-walk maps are available at any of the venues.
+Some galleries host live music and art demonstrations during the event.
+Art walk maps are available at any of the venues.

 The following galleries are members of the Ashland Gallery Association: